Coolmeteor/Eventic/docs/manuals/front end instalation manual.md

 # Prelude
-This doccument details the steps required to setup, and run the frontend web server
+This doccument details the steps required to setup, and run the Eventic frontend web server

 # Instalation